Relations with the United Nations

 In 2000 and 2001, NATO and the United Nations also cooperated successfully in containing major ethnic discord in southern Serbia and preventing a full-blown civil war in North Macedonia (then known as the former Yugoslav Republic of Macedonia).

 Cooperation between NATO and the UN is playing a key role in Afghanistan.
 The Alliance formally took over the International Security Assistance Force (ISAF), a UN-mandated force, in August 2003.
 Originally tasked with helping to provide security in and around Kabul, ISAF was subsequently authorised by a series of UN Security Council Resolutions to expand its presence into other regions of the country to extend the authority of the central government and to facilitate development and reconstruction.

 Under the terms of UN Security Council Resolution 1546 and at the request of the Iraqi Interim Government, NATO provided assistance in training and equipping Iraqi security forces through the NATO Training Mission-Iraq (NTM-I) from 2004 to end 2011.

 Supporting African Union missions

 In June 2005, following a request from the African Union (AU) and in close coordination with the United Nations and the European Union, NATO agreed to support the AU’s Mission in Sudan (AMIS), which is trying to end the continuing violence in the Darfur region.
-NATO assisted by airlifting peacekeepers from African troop-contributing countries to the region and also helped train AU troops in how to run a multinational military headquarters and how to manage intelligence.
+NATO assisted by airlifting peacekeepers from African troop-contributing countries to the region, and helped train AU troops in how to run a multinational military headquarters and how to manage intelligence.